 The Durban Dancing Shrimp is an omnivore and has a wide ranging diet in the wild.

 The males have larger chelipids or claws than the females, females carry the eggs under the carpace for some nine days in tropical areas and longer in cooler waters before they hatch.

-They can be kept in aquariums and once settled will emerge quickly and then retreat at feeding time during the day although they primarily feed at night.
+Durban Dancing Shrimp can be kept in aquariums and once settled will emerge quickly and then retreat at feeding time during the day, although they primarily feed at night.
 They may nip on some corals and anemones but tend to leave bubble corals and stinging anemones alone.
 They require good hiding places and make an attractive addition to certain types of aquariums.